We’ve all been there. Eyes bigger than our stomachs.

 The best way to reheat naan bread (on the stove)

-- Melt a little butter in a skillet on high heat.
+- Melt a little butter or oil in a skillet on high heat.

-- Meanwhile, soak your naan bread in milk or hold it under a running tap.
-Or cover the naan bread with a damp paper towel and microwave it for 5 seconds.
+- Meanwhile, soak your naan bread in milk or hold it under a running tap for a few seconds.
+You can also cover the naan bread with a damp paper towel and microwave it for 5 seconds.

-- Place the damp naan face down in the piping hot skillet for 10 seconds.
+- Place the damp naan face down in the piping-hot skillet for 30 seconds.

 Reheating naan bread in the oven